 All patients should check their Patient Portal frequently for updates.
 If you have problems logging in, please call 901-272-0003.

 Our registered dietitian will have all visits via telehealth.
 Please call 901-701-2220 to schedule your appointment.

-In order to keep everyone safe, Church Health has canceled all programming through April 2020.
+In order to keep everyone safe, Church Health has canceled all programming until further notice.
 Thank you for your understanding as we all adjust to changes in the face of the COVID-19.
 For updates, please check churchhealth.org/events

 CHURCH HEALTH E-NEWS